Three dogs secured after Egdon attack on toddler

 "Incidents of this nature are rare in our area but we do understand how distressing they can be for the local community."

-It said the injured boy was initially treated at Worcestershire Royal Hospital before being transferred to Birmingham Children's Hospital where his condition was described on Tuesday as "critical but stable".
+It said the injured toddler was initially treated at Worcestershire Royal Hospital before being transferred to Birmingham Children's Hospital where his condition was described on Tuesday as "critical but stable".

-The attack followed a series of separate incidents in which children were seriously injured or killed by dogs.
+The attack came after a series of separate incidents in which children were seriously injured or killed by dogs, including a mauling in Cannock, Staffordshire, on Saturday.

-On Saturday, an eight-year-old boy sustained serious injuries after being attacked in Cannock, Staffordshire.
+An eight-year-old boy sustained serious injuries in the Cannock attack, with a girl and woman also hurt.

-He remains in hospital and a woman has been arrested on suspicion of owning a dog dangerously out of control.
+He remains in hospital with facial injuries and his condition has been described as critical.

+Police have arrested a 28-year-old man from the town on suspicion of owning a dog dangerously out of control causing injury, and a second man, aged 25, on suspicion of assisting an offender.
+A woman arrested over the attack has been bailed.

 Earlier this month, Bella-Rae Birch died after being mauled by her family's pet dog in St Helens and Kyra Leanne King died after a dog attack at a Lincolnshire beauty spot.